ideasman42/nirw-search/readme.rst

 There are many ways to search text files, why add a new one?

-The main reason is I didn't find any existing solutions convenient, especially with multiple projects where I might want to launch different editors based on the language.
+The main reason is I didn't find any existing solutions convenient for day-to-day usage, especially with multiple projects where I might want to launch different editors based on the language.

 Previously I'd been using a shell script that wrapped ``find`` and ``pcregrep``,